dylsteck/cortex/README.md

 </a>

 <p align="center">
-  An agent and actions built around your Farcaster profile
+  An assistant for Farcaster/onchain data
 </p>

-Cortex is an AI assistant for your life that can connect to the web, social platforms like Farcaster, and (soon) your apps to make it easier to get things done quickly online.
+Cortex is an AI assistant built around Farcaster and onchain data to make it easier to find information and take actions.
+Outputs are optimized to show widgets that the user can use to learn more or take an action directly from the chat(eg. RSVP to an event, take an onchain action, send a message etc).

 Built by [Dylan Steck](https://dylansteck.com)

-## Tools
+## Architecture
-Cortex currently uses:
+The core foundation of Cortex is built on top of:
 - [Next.js](https://nextjs.org)
 - [shadcn UI](https://ui.shadcn.com)
 - [Drizzle ORM](https://orm.drizzle.team)